PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-11 09:37:59
+Last updated: 2024-04-11 09:39:13
-Random Quote: What we know is a drop.
-What we don’t know is an ocean -
+Random Quote: I've heard so many stories about me now that I don't know which one is the most popular.
+But I do know which is the least popular: the truth. - Hannah Baker